 Rolling hills, Wineries & Bustling Cities: Exploring the Beautiful Country of Portugal.

 Peniche, a seaside town north of Lisbon may seem simply like a small fishing village at first.
 The waves there, however, are huge making it the location for a surf trip.
 The vibe here is so relaxed that I stayed a week instead of the few days I had previously planned.
 This popular surf spot is home to some amazing waves and the famous “Supertubos.”
 It has become a leading destination for pro surf tournaments.
 If you aren’t skilled on a board there are several places that offer classes.
 And the beaches are nice enough to just lay back and enjoy the views.
 Just north of here you can head to another fishing town called Nazare.
 Nazare is known for a picturesque coastline and record-breaking waves.

 Relaxing beaches, interesting cities, culinary treats and adventurous activities make Portugal a country that’s hard to leave.
 With so much to see and do, I recommend getting a taste of both the Portuguese city streets and its seaside landscapes.

 Portugal Travel: 7 Things You Didn’t Know About the Stunning Country

-Photo credits for Rolling Hills, Wineries & Bustling Cities: Exploring the Beautiful Country of Portugal by Abbie Synan.
+Photo credits for Rolling Hills, Wineries & Bustling Cities: Exploring the Beautiful Country of Portugal by Abbie Synan and Unsplash.
 Have you traveled to Portugal?
 How was your trip?
 Email us at [email protected] to share your story.
 We can’t wait to hear from you.